 Let's Go Mountaineers

 As our students complete their academic careers, we hope that their experience in the Statler College creates a positive foundation for the next chapter of their engineering path as WVU alumni.
-Below graduates from varying classes lend their insight and to the importance of diversity in engineering fields, their inspiration for entering the field and the first time they felt like an engineer.
+Below graduates from varying classes lend their insights and inspire us All through their testimonies!

 Sadaf SarwariJunior Software Engineer at Leidos